 For a full and more detailed description of the school's filtering and monitoring systems, please see our Acceptable Use and Digital Safety Policy .
-All staff must be familiar with this policy.
+All staff must be familiar with this policy which sets out the school's approach to online safety in further detail.